Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 ***
 1. Types of Operators:

-a.
-Arithmetic Operators: These are the operators that we use in the Select Clause with the attributes.
+a. **Arithmetic Operators**: These are the operators that we use in the Select Clause with the attributes.
 Ex. +, -, *, /

-b.
-Logical Operators: We use Logical operators in the Where Clause to specify more than 1 condition.
+b. **Logical Operators**: We use Logical operators in the Where Clause to specify more than 1 condition.
 Ex.
 AND, OR, NOT

-c.
-Relational Operators: The operators that compares the conditions and to be used in the Where Clause to specify the conditions.
+c. **Relational Operators**: The operators that compares the conditions and to be used in the Where Clause to specify the conditions.
 Ex. =,>,<>

-1.a: Order of Execution:
+1.a: **Order of Execution**:
     1. Relational
     2. Logical
     3. Arithmetic